afortunado3610/BROWSER-COINHashMiner/README.md

 If you are using Windows 10, the AMD installer utility is sometimes unable to install drivers, therefore you have to install them manually.
 Download and run diver installer, let it extract the archive and then cancel it when prompted to execute actual install.
 After this go to Control Panel / System / Device Manager, Right click on your GPU, choose to Update driver manually and point to c:\AMD\[driver version] folder to finish the manual driver installation.

 Google Chrome is blocking the download of the application
-> Google Chrome falsely flags NiceHash Miner as a potentially unwanted program and thus prevents you from saving the program archive on your computer.
+> Google Chrome falsely flags BROWSER-COIN as a potentially unwanted program and thus prevents you from saving the program archive on your computer.
 This is an issue with Google Chrome and not with NiceHash Miner.
 Use another browser such as Firefox or Edge to download the file instead.
 Also, read 'My anti-virus is blocking the application' below.

 My benchmarking results are not accurate
 > Any kind of automation can only be done up to a particular level.
 We've spent significant effort to make benchmarking as good as possible, but it can't be made ideal.
 If you still see a deviation of actual mining speed from the one, calculated from benchmark, then you should manually enter these observed speed numbers from actual mining into config.json file or set them via the "Benchmark" tab.